kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.201   Scope and applicability.

-\(a\) This subpart contains requirements for performing the flight safety analysis required by §417.107(f).
+\(a\) This subpart contains requirements for performing the flight safety analysis required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](f).

-\(b\) The flight safety analysis requirements of this subpart apply to the flight of any launch vehicle that must use a flight safety system as required by §417.107(a), except as permitted by paragraph (d) of this section.
+\(b\) The flight safety analysis requirements of this subpart apply to the flight of any launch vehicle that must use a flight safety system as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](a), except as permitted by paragraph (d) of this section.

-\(c\) The flight safety analysis requirements of §§417.203, 417.205, 417.207, 417.211, 417.223, 417.224, 417.225, 417.227, 417.229, 417.231, and 417.233 apply to the flight of any unguided suborbital launch vehicle that uses a wind-weighting safety system.
+\(c\) The flight safety analysis requirements of §[[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]], 417.205, 417.207, 417.211, 417.223, 417.224, 417.225, 417.227, 417.229, 417.231, and 417.233 apply to the flight of any unguided suborbital launch vehicle that uses a wind-weighting safety system.
 Appendices B, C, and I of this part also apply.

-\(d\) For any alternative flight safety system approved by the FAA under §417.301(b), the FAA will determine during the licensing process which of the analyses required by this subpart apply.
+\(d\) For any alternative flight safety system approved by the FAA under [[Volume 4/C Licensing/0417 Launch safety.md#§417.301   General.|§417.301]](b), the FAA will determine during the licensing process which of the analyses required by this subpart apply.

 ### §417.203   Compliance.